AmandaStead/databaseProject/README.md

 5. When running the .jsp files if this does not run, go to the servers tab and click on "configure server"
 6. This project can be ran by right clicking on the .jsp files and selecting "run on server"
 7. To configure java right click on the project, go to properties -> project facets and select 20 for java
 8. This project allows for a business owner to view quotes and users for a tree cutting business.
-The business owner can send an offer and a client can either accept an offer or make modifications and add information until both parties are satisified
+The business owner can send an offer and a client can either accept an offer or make modifications and add information until both parties are satisfied
 9. This will consist of a root view for the admin or business owner
 10. Dashboard for the business owner and a dashboard for the client
 11. Clients will be able to log in and their information will be added to the database